fmenardo/MTBC_L1_L3/README.md

+# Supplementary information, data and code associated with the publication: Local adaptation in populations of Mycobacterium tuberculosis endemic to the Indian Ocean Rim.
+Menardo et al. (2021)

 The folder Supplementary_text_figures_tables contains supplementary text, figures and tables

 The folder Dating_beast contains the xml files for the dating analyses

-The folder EsxH_haplotype_association_test contains the code and input files to perfomr the test of association between diferent haplotypes and geographic regions
+The folder EsxH_haplotype_association_test contains the code and input files to perform the test of association between diferent haplotypes and geographic regions

 The folder EsxH_PAML contains the control files and input files to perform the positive selection analysis on EsxH